kenchan0226/dual_view_review_sum/README.md

 ## Datasets
-We use the Sports and Outdoors, Toys and Games, Home and Kitchen, Movies and TV datasets from from 5-core subsets of the Amazon review corpus.
+We use the **Sports and Outdoors**, **Toys and Games**, **Home and Kitchen**, **Movies and TV** datasets from from 5-core subsets of the [Amazon review corpus](http://jmcauley.ucsd.edu/data/amazon/).
 If you use their data, please cite their papers as well.

 ## Data Preprocessing

-- Download Stanford CoreNLP English from https://stanfordnlp.github.io/CoreNLP/history.html
+- Download Stanford CoreNLP English version from https://stanfordnlp.github.io/CoreNLP/history.html

 - First, you need to run a corenlp server on the same server. cd to the directory of the standford corenlp.
 Then execute `java -mx4g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -preload tokenize,ssplit -status_port 9000 -port 9000 -timeout 60000`.